-Samsung’s folding handset features a ludicrously small 4.6-inch external display, and a 7.3-inch internal display fitted with an enormous notch.
-It also looks chunky, doesn’t fold flat, and has a very prominent crease running along the centre of its internal display.
+Samsung’s folding handset features a ludicrously small 4.6-inch external display, and a 7.3-inch internal display fitted with a very huge notch.
+It’s also looks chunky, doesn’t fold flat, and has a very prominent crease running along the centre of its internal display.

 Its feature list, though, is very impressive.
-The Galaxy Fold also features six cameras, a 7nm 64-bit octa-core processor, 12GB of RAM and 512GB of storage.
+The Galaxy Fold boasts six cameras, the Snapdragon 855 processor, 12GB of RAM and 512GB of storage.
 It can also be used to wirelessly charge other devices via Wireless PowerShare, there are AKG-tuned speakers on board and there’s UFS 3.0 support too.

 Huawei folding phones